HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Churn the Water

-When I drop my pots, I first wait for the pot to hit bottom, then repeatedly lit and drop the pot in the sea bottom.
-This not only ensures a good, solid, flat resting place, it churns up the surrounding water.
+When I drop my pots, I first wait for the pot to hit bottom, then repeatedly lift and drop the pot on the sea bottom.
+This not only ensures a good, solid, flat resting place, but it also churns up the surrounding water.
 Small bits of food that were sitting on the bottom, along with bits of food from inside the trap drift up and away attracting any crabs in the area.

 All right, this one's obvious.
 It's just one of those things I often forget so I thought I would mention it.
 These prevent jellyfish stings from tentacles wrapped around your rope, along with alleviating some of the pain that comes with handling crabs.

 While this topic alone could probably be its own book, I'll try to keep it simple.